Safford, Arizona: Public safety

 The city of Safford is served by the Safford Police Department, headed by Chief Glen Orr.
 Additional law enforcement services are provided by the Graham County Sheriff's Office.

 Fire protection is provided by the Safford Volunteer Fire Department.
 The department was organized May 20, 1907, with a Fire Chief and 12 other town volunteers.
 Today, Safford's volunteer Fire Department consists of a Fire Chief and 31 other volunteer firefighters.
 The department responds to more than 200 calls per year.
 The department services the city's 5 sqmi as well as encompassing an area of 110 sqmi outside the city.

 Observatories

 Due to Safford's relatively isolated dark sky location, the area has been chosen as a prime spot for hosting observatories.
 Safford and Thatcher's street lights are low-output to improve the quality of the images taken by the observatories atop the mountain to the southwest of the city.
 The mountain for which the county is named, Mount Graham, is just a few miles southwest of the city.
 The mountain is home to the Mount Graham International Observatory (MGIO) and Large Binocular Telescope, or LBT.
-It, when completed, will be the largest binocular telescope in the world.
-The mountain also is home to the Vatican Advanced Technology Telescope, or VATT.
-It is also home to the Heinrich Hertz Submillimeter Telescope, or SMT.
+The mountain is also home to the Vatican Advanced Technology Telescope, or VATT, and the Heinrich Hertz Submillimeter Telescope, or SMT.
 The Mount Graham International Observatory complex is operated by the University of Arizona.